Student Awards and Honors

 The Lijuan Wang Memorial award is given annually to one or more outstanding graduate student majors who promote the gender diversity of the department through participation in Women in Physics.
 Lijuan Wang was a graduate student in the department from 1989 until her untimely death in 1992.

-- John Banovetz (nominated by Danny Milisavljevic)
+Danielle Dickinson (nominated by Prof. Danny Milisavljevic)